-Debit ( Credit
+Debit Credit

+Decreas se Revenue or Increas e Revenue or

-Account Number Account Description se Revenue or se Expense e Revenue or ase Expense
+Account Number Account Description Increa se Expense Decrea ase Expense

 15447-590000 Capital Outlay \$ 41,925

 15320-415000 Occupancy Tax \$ 41,925

 \$ 41,925 \$ 41,925

-Explanation: Occupancy Tax - Tourism Related (15447) - Increase appropriations to allocate \$50,625 for replacement of the horse fence in Corolla from the vehicle access gate on the ocean front west to the cattle grate located at the north endo of NC 12.
-This project does not include the section of the fence from the vehicle access gate extending into the ocean that will be repaired by the Corolla Wild Horse Fund.
-Funding will come from Occupancy Tax that will include \$9,000 previously approved to camping platforms that will not be used for that project.
+Explanation: \$50,625 for replacement of t on the ocean front west to th project does not include the extending into the ocean tha Funding will come from Occ Occupancy Tax - Tourism Related (15447) - Increase appropriations to allocal \$50,625 for replacement of the horse fence in Corolla from the vehicle access on the ocean front west to the cattle grate located at the north endo of NC 12 project does not include the section of the fence from the vehicle access gate extending into the ocean that will be repaired by the Corolla Wild Horse Fund Funding will come from Occupancy Tax that will include \$9,000 previously ap to camping platforms that will not be used for that project.

-Net Budget Effect: Occupancy Tax Fund (15) - Incr eased by \$41,925.
+Net Budget Effect: Occupancy Tax Fund (15 5) - Increased by \$41,925.
+1

+RESULT: APPROVED [UNANIMOUS]

+MOVER: Bob White, Chairman

 SECONDER: Paul M. Beaumont, Commissioner

-AYES: Bob White, Chairman, Mike H. Payment, Vice Chairman, Paul M. Beaumont,

-Commissioner, J. Owen Etheridge, Commissioner, Mary "Kitty" Etheridge,
+AYES: Bob White, Chairman, Mike H. Payment, Vice Chairman, Paul M. Beaumont, Commissioner, J. Owen Etheridge, Commissioner, Mary "Kitty" Etheridge, Commissioner, Selina S. Jarvis, Commissioner, Kevin E. McCord, Commissioner